algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 ### Maintainability

 The software should not need to be adapted since the industry of wine is stable and does not change much.
+The software is supposed to be used once per year, there is little to no changes at all in the industry of wine.

 ### Scalability